beekhof/rss-operator/README.md

 - [Rolling upgrade](#upgrade-a-cluster)
 - [Backup and Restore](#backup-and-restore-a-cluster)

-There are [more spec examples (TODO)](./doc/user/spec_examples.md) on setting up clusters with different configurations
+There are [more examples](./apps) of different applications and specs for driving them

-Read [Best Practices (TODO)](./doc/best_practices.md) for more information on how to better use RSS operator.
+Read [Best Practices (TODO)](./doc/best_practices.md) for more information on how to better use the replication operator.

-Read [RBAC docs (TODO)](./doc/user/rbac.md) for how to setup RBAC rules for RSS operator if RBAC is in place.
+Read [RBAC docs](./doc/user/rbac.md) for how to setup RBAC rules for the replication operator if RBAC is in place.

 Read [Developer Guide](./doc/dev/developer_guide.md) for setting up development environment if you want to contribute.